top of page

 Permanent Crowns

-There may be some sensitivity around the gum after the final crown cementation.
+There may be some sensitivity around the gum for a couple of days after the final crown cementation.
 There may also be some sensitivity to cold or hot for up to 1 week after final cementation.
+Sometimes sensitivity may persists to hot and cold for several months but it should subside with time.
 It is safe to eat only after the anesthesia has worn off.
-Please take care of the newly cemented crown for approximately 3 days while the cement has a chance to settle.
+Please take care of the newly cemented crown for approximately 3 days while the cement has a chance to settle (no extremely cold or extremely hot foods or beverages).
 Avoid eating hard food and vigorously flossing around the new crown for 3 days.
+If the bite feels high, as if you cant close down, please call and schedule at the office to have the bite adjusted for a more comfortable feeling.

 Deep Cleaning Post-Op Instructions